Facebook must adhere to German Holocaust denial laws, says Berlin

 BERLIN (Reuters) - Facebook must stick to German laws which ban Holocaust denial, the Justice Ministry in Berlin said on Thursday after Mark Zuckerberg caused outrage by saying his platform should not delete such comments.

-Zuckerberg's remarks have fueled further criticism of Facebook after governments and rights groups have attacked it for not doing enough to stem hate speech.
+Zuckerberg's remarks have fuelled further criticism of Facebook after governments and rights groups have attacked it for not doing enough to stem hate speech.

 In the interview with tech blog Recode Zuckerberg said he was Jewish and personally found it offensive to deny the Holocaust but he did not think Facebook should delete people's views.